Middle Atlantic Conferences

-The Middle Atlantic Conferences (MAC) is an umbrella organization of three athletic conferences that competes in the NCAA's Division III.
-The 18 member colleges are in the Mid-Atlantic United States.
+The Middle Atlantic Conferences (MAC) is an umbrella organization of three intercollegiate athletic conferences that competes in the NCAA's Division III.
+The 16 member colleges are in the Mid-Atlantic United States.

 The organization is divided into two main conferences: the MAC Commonwealth and the MAC Freedom.
-A third conference, named the Middle Atlantic Conference (singular), draws members from both the Commonwealth and Freedom conferences and sponsors sports that only a certain set of members participate in, such as track & field and cross country.
+A third conference, named the Middle Atlantic Conference (singular), draws members from both the Commonwealth and Freedom conferences and sponsors sports that only a certain set of members participate in, such as ice hockey, track & field and cross country.

 History

-In 1912, the Middle Atlantic States Collegiate Athletics Association (MASCAA) was founded primarily as a track association and had its first event, a track meet, at Lafayette College in May 1913.
-In 1922, it was reorganized as the Middle Atlantic States Collegiate Athletic Conference (MASCAC or MAC).
+In 1912, the "Middle Atlantic States Collegiate Athletics Association" (MASCAA) was founded primarily as a track association and had its first event, a track meet, at Lafayette College in May 1913.
+In 1922, it was reorganized as the "Middle Atlantic States Collegiate Athletic Conference" (MASCAC or MAC).
 The original 13 members present at the formation meeting in 1922 were: Bucknell University, Drexel University, Franklin & Marshall College, Gettysburg College, Haverford College, Muhlenberg College, New York University, Princeton University, Rutgers University, Stevens Institute of Technology, Susquehanna University, Swarthmore College, and the University of Delaware.
 In addition, another five members who were not present at the initial meeting but formally approved of the plan were: Columbia University, Johns Hopkins University, Lehigh University, Ursinus College, and Widener University.

-Throughout its history, the organization has had at least 50 different members associated with it.
+During its history, the organization has had at least 50 different members associated with it.
 The conference had as many as 37 members at one time in the late 1950s.
 A major reduction in the league occurred in 1974 after the NCAA created Divisions I, II, and III.
 At that time, 11 members left to form the Division I East Coast Conference and by 1976, the MAC became fully associated with Division III.
 An additional 11 members left in 1992 to form the Centennial Conference; the football programs for eight of those schools had already left in 1981.
 In 1999, the current corporation formed with its three conferences: MAC Commonwealth, MAC Freedom, and Middle Atlantic.

 Arcadia University and Manhattanville College joined MAC Freedom for 2007–08.
 They replaced Juniata College, Drew University, Moravian College, Susquehanna University, and the University of Scranton, who left to join the new Landmark Conference.
 To offset the change in numbers, it was also decided to switch Lycoming College from the MAC Freedom to the MAC Commonwealth.

 Alvernia University, Misericordia University, and Eastern University, all from the Pennsylvania Athletic Conference, accepted membership in the MAC Freedom and started participation in the 2008–09 school year.
 Starting in the 2009–10 school year, Alvernia switched from the MAC Freedom to the MAC Commonwealth, thereby giving the Commonwealth and Freedom leagues the same number of members.